-

 “Why did my opponent make that move?”

-Sometimes when it’s your opponent’s move, however, he’ll just simply make a mistake and put his pieces on squares where you can take them.
+Sometimes when it’s your opponent’s move, however, he or she will just simply make a mistake and put a piece on a square where you can take it.
 (Hey, nobody’s perfect.)
-Look to see if you can take your opponent’s pieces if he has made a mistake.
-Consider, though, that just because you CAN capture one of your opponent’s pieces, it doesn’t necessarily mean you HAVE TO take it.
-(This isn’t checkers, after all.)
-There might be something better for you to do, along the ultimate goal of getting your opponent’s king.
+Look to see if you can take your opponent’s pieces.
+Consider, though, that just because you CAN capture one of your opponent’s pieces, it doesn’t mean you HAVE TO take it.
+There might be something better for you to do.

 Consider this position as shown on the right.
-White moved his bishop to square ‘f6’ (Bf6), putting black’s king into check, and black for some reason decided to move his rook into the path of the bishop to get out of check.
+White moved his bishop to f6 and put black’s king in check.
+Black, for some reason, decided to move his rook into the path of the bishop to get out of check.
 (I guess black forgot that rooks, at 5 points each, are worth more than 3-point bishops.)

 But does white HAVE to take the rook right away?

 No, he doesn’t.
-As we see on the left here, he takes the pawn that was on square g5, instead.
-The reason is that black’s rook, which was moved to block the bishop check on the king, isn’t going anywhere.
+As we see on the left here, he takes the pawn instead.
+Why?
+Because black’s rook isn’t going anywhere.
 It can’t.
-If black tried to move his rook in this position, he would be exposing his king to ‘check’, and that would be an illegal move.
-Black can’t move the rook.
+If black moved his rook in this position, he would expose his king to check, and that would be an illegal move.
+Therefore, black can’t move the rook.
 Black’s rook is ‘pinned’ against his king by white’s bishop.
 A pinned piece like this can’t move.
-It can’t capture anything.
-It can’t guard anything.

 So since the rook can’t move, white wisely goes ahead and picks up the free pawn. (“Free” is good.)

-So, NOW is there any pressing reason that would compel white to take the rook right away?
-Yes, its still pinned.
+So is there any pressing reason that would compel white to take the rook right away?
+Yes, it’s still pinned.
 Yes, white can go ahead and play ‘bishop takes rook’.
 But what else might white do (maybe with his own rook) since the black rook STILL isn’t going anywhere.
 Think about it…..
-(Remember, a pinned piece can’t guard anything…)

 YES!
-Looking at the diagram to the right, White moves HIS rook from square ‘f2’ to ‘f7’ and takes the remaining black pawn.
+Looking at the diagram to the right, white moves HIS rook from f2 to f7 and takes the remaining black pawn.
 (We would write that move down as ‘Rxf7’.)

 Here’s why white took the pawn: